IMCA has five broad categories of membership, based on a company’s activities and scale of business.

 The industry’s supply chain supporting our contractor members has always played an important part and role in IMCA.
 There are five supplier sub-categories:

-- S1 – Supplier of equipment or services, including: manufacturers; DP suppliers; R&D organisations; consultants; etc.
+- S1 – Supplier of equipment or services (non-training), including: manufacturers; DP suppliers; R&D organisations; consultants; etc.

 - S2 – Personnel agencies